Iterative Refinement and Oversampling for Low Rank Approximation: Numerical experiments

-{\bf Synthetic Input:} We used random synthetic $1024\times 1024$ input matrices of two kinds -- with fast and slowly decaying spectra.
-In both cases we generated these matrices as the products $U\Sigma V^T$, where $U$ and $V$ were the matrices of the left and right singular vectors of a random Gaussian matrix, respectively.
+We generated random synthetic $1024\times 1024$ input matrices of five classes, two of them -- with fast and slowly decaying spectra -- as the products $U\Sigma V^T$, with the matrices $U$ and $V$ of the left and right singular vectors of a Gaussian random matrix, respectively.